KillzXGaming/BFRES-Viewer/README.md

 This is a fork of Ploaj's [ModelThingy](https://github.com/Ploaj/ModelThingy) but to work with switch BFRES files.

+This does not aim to be a full editor.
+That will be another tool with Syroot's library updated for full rebuilding.
+For now this useful for viewing and ripping data when more features are added in.

 ## Todo
 * Texture swizzling.
 Started on but not finished.
 * Export option for models to obj/dae.
 * Export option for animations to smd/anim.
 * Export option for texures (when swizzling is done) to png,tga, and other formats.
+* Better controls

 ### Credits